silitone/aria2.ts/README.md

 ## Overview

-This is pet project, main idea is to develop several solutions for common ta
+This is pet project, main idea is to develop several solutions for common task appearing in indie game development.
+Tools are built with crossplatf